LetsCreatProjects/postgresSQL_container_comunication/README.md

 5. ### run script to transfer db from one database container machine to another

-- create file "db_importer.sh" inside db container of postgresSQL, insert the code in file "db_importer.sh": nano db_importer.sh
+- create file "db_importer.sh" inside db main container of postgresSQL, insert the code in file "db_importer.sh": nano db_importer.sh
+- Create file : "config.conf" and insert code.
+In it change variables like: IP, database's names, name of the files etc. for your need.
 - run script
 bash db_importer.sh
-- Please notice that you can change variables like: IP, database's names, name of the files etc. for your need.
-- Also here you will see dummy password, and it is very recommend to change to strong passwords.
-You can change vars in "config.conf" file.

 6. ###  commands to check that db has been transferred root@423eac21b4c1:/# psql -U postgres